 - Hispanic communities and advocates in Oregon had a goal of identifying and prioritizing community issues they wished to address with government agencies.

 - A local neighborhood association disagreed with a government land-use decision allowing a development near the neighborhood.
-The association appealed the decision to the Land Use Board of Appeals (LUBA) and needed OC’s LUBA mediation to resolve the issue.
+The association appealed the decision to the Land Use Board of Appeals and needed Oregon Consensus’ Land Use Board of Appeals mediation to resolve the issue.

 Agreement seeking is often the best approach for identifying solutions to public policy issues.
 During agreement seeking, an Oregon Consensus neutral facilitator (sometimes called a mediator) works with the group to explore facts and viewpoints about an issue.
 Facilitators do not take sides or make any decisions for the group.
 They help participants work together effectively.
 They guide meetings to ensure balanced involvement by all participants.
 They support efforts to gather background information about the issues.
 They also help track decisions and create effective final reports or plans.
 The facilitator is integral to the group’s collaborative efforts inside and outside of meetings.
 She or he acts as a key resource to get the job done.